Troubleshooting

 Upgrading the agent

-To check which agent version is running on your cluster, run the following command:
+To check the version of the agent running on your cluster, use the following command:

 kubectl describe pod castai-agent -n castai-agent | grep castai-hub/library/agent:v

-In order to upgrade the CAST AI agent version, please perform the following steps:
+To upgrade the CAST AI agent version, please perform the following:

-The latest version of CAST AI agent is now deployed in your cluster.
+The latest version of the CAST AI agent is now deployed in your cluster.

 Deleted agent

-In case CAST AI agent deployment got deleted from the cluster, you can re-install the agent by re-running the script from Connect cluster screen.
-Please ensure you have chosen the correct cloud service provider.
+If you delete the CAST AI agent deployment from the cluster, you can re-install the agent by re-running the script from the Connect cluster screen.
+Please ensure you choose the correct cloud service provider.

-In some scenarios, during multiple onboardings, failing updates or other issues, cluster token that is used by cluster-controller, can get invalidated, and become forbidden from accessing CAST AI API, thus failing to operate the cluster.
-To renew it, the following Helm commands should be ran.
+In some scenarios, during multiple onboardings, failing updates or other issues, the cluster token used by the cluster controller can get invalidated.
+By becoming forbidden from accessing the CAST AI API, it fails to operate the cluster.

 helm repo update